project-n-samples/dotnet-lambda-demo/README.md

 # AWS Lambda Function in .NET for Bolt

-Sample AWS Lambda Applications in .NET that utilizes [.NET SDK for Bolt](https://gitlab.com/projectn-oss/bolt-sdk-net)
+Sample AWS Lambda Function in .NET that utilizes [.NET SDK for Bolt](https://gitlab.com/projectn-oss/bolt-sdk-net)

 ### Requirements